NickVanMaele-vonk/code2graph/README.md

 # author: Nick Van Maele
 # date of first commit: 2025-09-19

-Visualise software code dependencies on the level of individual front-end elements, functions, and database tables.
+Visualises software code dependencies on the level of individual front-end elements, functions, and database tables.

 The output is a JSON file containing nodes and edges of a graph.
 This serves as input for a graph visualisation tool.